A Guide to Preventing Online Gambling Fraud

 Identity verification services that look at a user’s IP address, geolocation, email address, device fingerprints, and other identifying data, along with strong passwords and two-factor authentication requirements, can ensure that you know who’s really using your site.

-These services can be bolstered with risk-based scoring technologies that put additional scrutiny and verification requirements on suspicious accounts, without adding friction to the experiences of known and trusted users.
+These services can be bolstered with fraud prevention software that conducts automated risk scoring, putting additional scrutiny and verification requirements on suspicious accounts without adding friction to the experiences of known and trusted users.

 Ultimately, there’s no getting around the fact that online gambling sites are especially attractive to fraudsters.